-2. SITE
+2. Site.

 The development site is located off Grovefield Way approximately 2 miles south west of Cheltenham town centre.
-The site is currently open land that is currently being developed for Phase 1 of the Corinthian Park scheme.
+The site is currently open land adjacent to Phase 1 of the Corinthian Park scheme which comprises a car dealership.

 The Phase 2 site occupies the southern side of the site adjacent to North Road West.